pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/00-prerequisites.rst

 Prerequisites
 =============

-This tutorial assumes you are familiar with Python and have a basic familiarity with the command line.
+This tutorial assumes some familiarity with Python.
+In particular, you should be familiar with Python's class system, inheritance, and list comprehensions.
 If you are new to Python, we recommend you take a look at the `Python's Getting Started page <https://www.python.org/about/gettingstarted/>`_.

+You should also be familiar with the command line.
 If you are new to the command line, we recommend you take a look at the `Software Carpentry's Command Line tutorial <https://swcarpentry.github.io/shell-novice/>`_.